ACITMMM/TapadaCommunity/README.md

 - Mark favorite services for quick access.
 - User-friendly interface and smooth navigation.

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute to TapadaCommunity please clone the respository and open issues merge requests.

+## License

+This project is licensed under the MIT License.

+## Contact

+For inquiries about the project or organization, you can reach out to ACITMMM at contact@acitmmm.org.

 ## Getting Started

 These instructions will guide you through setting up the development environment and running the app on your local machine.